Philippe Mora: When We Were Modern

 In the early 2000s, with a A$25,000 'general development' fund from the Australian Film Commission, Mora began work on a still-unfinished film project titled When We Were Modern which in part touched on his own life and experience.
-The film's plot explores on the tangled relationships of the Heide inner circle – Sidney Nolan, Joy Hester, Albert Tucker and John and Sunday Reed.
+The film's plot explores the tangled relationships of the Heide inner circle – Sidney Nolan, Joy Hester, Albert Tucker and John and Sunday Reed.
 In the 1940s, after deserting from the army, Nolan took refuge at the Reed's famous house "Heide", and it was here that he made the first paintings in his now world-famous Ned Kelly series.
 During this time, Nolan also conducted an open affair with Sunday Reed, but she refused to leave her husband and marry Nolan, so he subsequently married John's Reed's sister, Cynthia Hansen instead.
 The marriage eventually broke up, and when Cynthia committed suicide in 1976, her death sparked a bitter feud between Nolan and author Patrick White, which lasted until the end of their lives.
-White excoriated Nolan for abandoning his first wife Elizabeth (who was a close friend of his) and for remarrying (to Mary Perceval) so soon after Cynthia's death.
+White excoriated Nolan for abandoning his first wife, Elizabeth (who was a close friend of his), and for remarrying (to Mary Perceval) so soon after Cynthia's death.

-At the time of announcement, Mora had cast Australian actor Clayton Watson (The Matrix) to play Nolan, with Americans Alec Baldwin as John Reed and Jennifer Jason Leigh as Sunday Reed.
+At the time of the announcement, Mora had cast Australian actor Clayton Watson (The Matrix) to play Nolan, with Americans Alec Baldwin as John Reed and Jennifer Jason Leigh as Sunday Reed.
 During pre-production, Mora discovered previously unseen home movies of the Heide circle, including the only films of Joy Hester and the Mirka Café.
 When We Were Modern was to have been dedicated to Sweeney Reed, who committed suicide in March 1979, aged 34.
 Sweeney was to have featured prominently as a character, and as a tribute to him, Mora reportedly planned to include some of the footage from Back Alley under the closing credits.

-Mora labored on the project for several years but it was rejected by Australian film funding bodies.
+Mora laboured on the project for several years, but it was rejected by Australian film funding bodies.
 Since then, Mora has worked on several other features and documentaries, but in May 2012, Deadline Hollywood reported that he was returning to the film, intended then to be an animated feature using a combination of hand puppets, stop motion and conventional animation, with the last act in 3D, supervised by 3D cinematographer Dave Gregory.
 The report also indicates that Clayton Watson will still portray Nolan, but will now perform the role as a voice actor.
 Interviewed for the report, Mora commented: "Personally I loved John and Sunday, and Sweeney Reed, their adopted son, was my best friend as a kid.
 My parents helped John and Sunday set up the Museum of Modern Art of Australia.
 This Nolan-Reed ménage is an important story that must be told honestly, no holds barred.
 It's a great Australian epic of love and modernism.
 We are using puppets done in the style of the painters involved."